 Strictly speaking, every profession has to deal with heat stress.
-But when we look at professions that (periodically) have to deal with this on a constant basis, it can be seen that 12% of all companies work under (too) warm conditions.
+But when we look at professions that deal with this (periodically) on a constant basis, it can be seen that in 12% of all companies work under (too) warm conditions.
 These are occupations in agriculture, construction and industry as well as in services.
 Some of the professions that fall below are:

 - construction workers.

 - workers in the paper, steel and glass industries, firefighters, law enforcement officers, road workers, logistics workers and truck drivers.

 Besides the fact that there are vulnerable professions, there are also vulnerable groups.
 These are people who are at greater risk of health risks as a result of heat exposure.
 Research has shown that women generally suffer more from the heat than men.
 In addition, it appears that people who can satisfy at least one of the statements listed below have a groter poses a health risk at high temperatures.

 - People in bad shape.

 - People with an extremely low weight (on average under 50 kg).